No Tags Found!

 From India, Delhi

-Let me first deal with your query whether a Software Engineer would be an 'employee' under the Employees Compensation Act, 1923.
+Let me first address your query regarding whether a Software Engineer would be considered an "employee" under the Employees Compensation Act, 1923.

 From India, Salem